genestack/user-tutorials/source/tutorials/Methylation_profiling/quality-control-preprocessing-raw-reads.rst

 reads "m12_b4l1 Bisulfite-Seq", "m12_b4l2 Bisulfite-Seq" and "m12_b3
 Bisulfite-Seq" that are three technical replicates for the second biological replicate of WT HSCs from our experiment and right click on them.
+The "Data Flow for WGBS data analysis (for Rodriguez et al., 2014)” public data flow created for this tutorial is freely available on the platform, you can find it in the tutorial folder.
-Click on **Run data flow on selection** and choose from the list of suggested variants “Data Flow for WGBS data analysis (for Rodriguez et al., 2014)”.
-After that you will find yourself on the Data flow Runner page, where all the steps of our pipeline are schematically represented.
+To explore the data flow in more detail you can use **Data flow runner** app, where all the steps of our pipeline are schematically represented.

 .. image:: images/DF_WGBS2.png